isopropylcyanide/Google-Search-History-Parser/README.md

 ----

 #### Who is this for ####
-People who wish to see a fine tuned version of their history
+People who wish to see a fine tuned version of their history as opposed to the abominable file format in which Google dumps the search data

 ----